Explore Indonesia's Archipelago Paradise

 Embark on a one-week journey through Indonesia, teeming with cultural richness, natural beauty, and historical grandeur.
 Explore Bali and its neighboring wonders for an unforgettable adventure.

-• Day 2: Marvel at the Tegallalang Rice Terraces and participate in a purification ritual at Tirta Empul Temple.
+• Activities: Stroll through Ubud Monkey Forest, visit Royal Palace, shop at art markets, marvel at Tegallalang Rice Terraces, and participate in purification ritual at Tirta Empul Temple.

-• Day 3: Enjoy a Balinese cooking class or an exhilarating visit to the Bali Swing.
+• Experience: Enjoy Balinese cooking class or visit the Bali Swing.

-• Experience an early morning trek for a breathtaking sunrise over Bali.
+• Activities: Early morning trek for breathtaking sunrise over Bali.
+Rejuvenate at natural hot springs.

 Travel Tips

-A two-week journey in Indonesia allows for a deeper exploration of its diverse cultures, landscapes, and historical sites.
-This itinerary spans the islands of Java, Bali, and the Gili Islands, offering a blend of adventure, relaxation, and cultural immersion.
+A two-week journey allows deeper exploration of Indonesia's diverse cultures, landscapes, and historical sites.
+This itinerary spans Java, Bali, and the Gili Islands.

-• Day 1-3: Jakarta - Explore the historic Old Town (Kota Tua), visit the National Monument (Monas), and discover Indonesia's diverse cultures at the Taman Mini Indonesia Indah.
+• Activities: Explore historic Old Town (Kota Tua), visit National Monument (Monas), discover Taman Mini Indonesia Indah.

 • Transport: Train or flight to Yogyakarta.